History of Jardine Matheson & Co.: The EWO companies

 From the end of the 19th century, Jardines created a number of new companies using their Chinese name "EWO".
 The first of these was the EWO Cotton Spinning and Weaving Co.
 Founded in Shanghai in 1895, it was the first foreign owned cotton mill in China.
 Two other mills were subsequently started up in Shanghai – the Yangtszepoo Cotton Mill and the Kung Yik Mill.
 In 1921, these three operations were amalgamated as Ewo Cotton Mills, Ltd. and registered in Hong Kong.
 Before the Second Sino-Japanese War (1937–1945), the three mills operated a total of 175,000 cotton spindles and 3,200 looms.
 In addition the company extended its activities to include the manufacture of waste cotton products, jute materials, and worsted yarns and cloths.
 The company suffered considerable loss of machinery during the war then in January 1954, Jardines took out adverts in the Hong Kong papers stating that it had "ceased to act as general managers" of EWO Cotton Mills.

 The Ewo Yuen Press Packing Company, also known as the Ewo Press Packing Company was established in Shanghai in 1907 and owned jointly by Jardines and a Chinese partner.
 When the partner retired in 1919, Jardines became sole proprietors of a company with total floor space of 125000 ft2, which provided a normal annual output of 40,000 to 50,000 bales – quantities that doubled during peak years.
 Items packed included raw cotton, cotton yarn, waste silk, wool, hides, goatskins, and other commodities for which press packing for shipment or storage was suitable.
 The firm also offered rooms to the public for use in the sorting, grading, and storage of all types of cargo.
-The plant was situated near the mouth of the Soochow Creek, an important transport route at the time providing access to the interior of China or to Shanghai harbour for exports.
+The plant was situated near the mouth of the Suzhou Creek, an important transport route at the time providing access to the interior of China or to Shanghai harbour for exports.

 In 1920, Jardines established the Ewo Cold Storage Company on the Shanghai river front to manufacture and export powdered eggs.
 Two or three years later, extensions were made to also permit the processing of liquid and whole eggs.
 Large quantities of these products were shipped abroad, mainly to the United Kingdom.
 In the 1920s and 1930s, the export trade in eggs and egg products had become an increasingly important factor in China's economy and immediately prior to the outbreak of the Second Sino-Japanese War in 1937, egg trading was high on the list of leading exports.
 During the subsequent conflict, although Japanese occupation forces seriously reduced poultry stocks, the situation recovered quickly afterwards as poultry production was chiefly carried out by innumerable small units scattered over vast areas.

-In 1935, the company built the EWO Brewery Ltd. in Shanghai.
+In 1935, the company built the EWO Brewery in Shanghai.
 Production commenced in 1936, and EWO Breweries became a public company under Jardines management in 1940.
 The brewery produced Pilsner and Munich types of beers, which were considered suitable for the Far Eastern climate.
 The business was sold at a loss in 1954.